 - OR Postgraduate law degree from a non-EHEA country

-- Fluency in English (see test requirements below)
+- Proof of fluency in English (see test requirements below)

 - Official copy of latest degree or diploma or certificate of enrolment with an approximate graduation date.